hyperdiv/hyperdiv/README.md

 ## Documentation

-After installing Hyperdiv, open the documentation app locally with the following command:
+You can find the documentation [here](https://docs.hyperdiv.io/introduction/overview), or run the documentation locally.
+To run locally,  install Hyperdiv, the open the documentation app with the following command:

 ```sh
 hyperdiv docs